PMBio/deeprvat/docs/pretrained_models.md

 ## Configuration and input files

-Configuration parameters must be specified in `config.yaml`.
+Configuration parameters must be specified in `deeprvat_input_pretrained_models_config.yaml`, see [example file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_input_pretrained_models_config.yaml).
 For details on the meanings of the parameters and the format of input files, see [here](input_data).

 To use pretrained models, you must specify `use_pretrained_models: True` in your configuration file.
 Additionally, provide the path to pretrained models (an output of the training pipeline) in the parameter `pretrained_model_path`.